 - Zone 3 & 4 may start seeds of beets, broccoli, Brussels sprouts, cabbage, cauliflower, kale, lettuce, peas peppers, and spinach under grow lights.

 - Zones 5-7 can start seeds of beans, Brussels sprouts, cabbage, corn, cucumber, and squash.

 - All other zones continue with outdoor planting and sowing.

 Sow & Plant Outdoors

 - Zone 3 & 4 can plant transplants of tomatoes, peas, kale, melons, potatoes, and pumpkin.

 - Zones 5 & 6 can direct sow seeds of squash, lettuce, melons, cucumber, and corn.

-- Zone 7 can transplants onions, peppers and tomatoes.
+- Zone 7 can transplant onions, peppers, and tomatoes.

-- Zones 9 & 10 can transplant Brussels spouts and squash if they haven’t already.
+- Zones 9 & 10 can transplant Brussels sprouts and squash if they haven’t already.

 Zones 9 & 10 can harvest beans, cabbage, carrots, cauliflower, corn, cucumber, onions, peppers, and tomatoes.